MashMB/nvim-ide/README.md

 6. SQL
 7. YAML

+### nvim-flutter

+Image dedicated for Flutter development.
+It is overriding the base **nvim** image.
+Conquer of completion is realized
+with:

+- coc-flutter
+- dart-vim-plugin (syntax highlighting)

+This image contains raw Flutter installation (no Android SDK, etc.).

 ### nvim-go

 Image dedicated for Go development.
 It is overriding the base **nvim** image.
 Conquer of completion is realized with: